mmacgilvray18/Phospho_Network/README.md

 sources to their downstream target submodules (Chasman et al., 2014).

 ## Prerequisites:
-The user should define differentially changing phospho-peptides in the ?WT? or ?Parent? strain using their own criteria (eg; fold-change, p-value, etc.), followed by grouping/clustering phospho-peptides based on similar directionality of abundance change.
+The user should define differentially changing phospho-peptides in the "WT" or "Parent" strain using their own criteria (eg; fold-change, p-value, etc.), followed by grouping/clustering phospho-peptides based on similar directionality of abundance change.